Lighthouses of Antigua and Barbuda

 red and white horizontal bands.
 Douglas Cameron's photo appears above,

-is available, and Bing has a satellite view.
+a 2008 photo is available, and Google has a satellite view.
 Ad.
 Hovestadt visited the light in November 2004 and found

 it "in a very sorry state" with the "iron steps ... on the